aataraxiaa/petethedeveloper-hugo/content/about/index.md

 #### Me
 I'm Pete, an engineer & iOS developer.
 I have worked in software since 2011, and have been developing iOS apps since 2013.
-I am currently in a loving relationship with Swift, but of course still find time for my old flame Obj-C.
+I am currently in a loving relationship with Swift, and I curate [freshswift.net](https://freshswift.net).

 I love building things, and I am always toying with new ideas.
 My latest app is [Bikey](https://itunes.apple.com/ie/app/bikey/id1048962300?mt=8).